 A little further down the coast Celia and her faithful four-legged companion made another river crossing.
 This time at Fowey where she marvelled at the colour of the sea.
 “As green as I ever saw” she says.

 But perhaps my favourite episode in her diary is the entry of the night that she spent in St Austell.
 It is easy to forget that Celia was what you might call a ‘well-breed’ lady, she had been brought up in privileged circumstances and here she was travelling into darkest rural Cornwall without an escort.
 She was staying (when not at the homes of wealthy friends) in whatever accommodation was available when the sun set and she couldn’t go any further that day.
 So on this particular evening Celia finds herself in some kind of lodging in St Austell which she describes as “barn-like” and she gives us a delightful look at the Cornish people around her.

 After telling us about an excellent “apple pye” with which she partook of “clouted creame” (clotted cream) available only in these parts she goes on to describe her company.

-As Celia rides out St Austell the next morning she is amazed by the industry in the area, the numerous mines and the “violent heat and fierce flames” coming from the furnaces.
+As Celia rides out St Austell the next morning she is amazed by the industry in the area.
+The numerous mines and the “violent heat and fierce flames” coming from the furnaces.
 These were hard times when a lucky few were making their fortunes on the backs of the many.
-She comments again on the force of the industry when she passes through Redruth describing it as “very bleake”.
+She comments again on the force of the industry when she passes through Redruth.
+She describes it as “very bleake”.

-Celia continued her travels intermittently throughout her life until at least 1712 and took her through most of England.
-She comments that because of the various wars with England’s neighbours she is too nervous to travel to the continent alone but I have a feeling if she had been able she would have ridden her horse side-saddle for as far as its legs would have taken her.
+Celia continued her travels intermittently throughout her life until at least 1712.
+It took her through most of England.
+She comments that because of the various wars with England’s neighbours she is too nervous to travel to the continent alone.
+But I have a feeling if she had been able she would have ridden her horse side-saddle for as far as its legs would have taken her.

 Her diaries have been published and are actually an interesting read I promise!
 Link here.